Hemsara/authKit-flutter-nestJS/README.md

 🚀 FlutterNestAuth - Secure Authentication for Flutter and NestJS

-Build a robust authentication system for your Flutter mobile app with NestJS on the server side.
+Robust authentication integration for your Flutter mobile app with NestJS on the server side.
 This open-source project provides a customizable solution for user registration, login, password reset, and more.
 Seamlessly integrate social logins, implement multi-factor authentication, and ensure the highest standards of security.
 Get started quickly with this authentication kit, and empower your Flutter application with a reliable and scalable user authentication system.

 🔐 Features:
 - User Registration (Signup)